ShwethaReddymalli/data603-sp22/research-paper/final.md

-# Is MapReduce becoming obsolete or is the Spark replacing it?
+# Is MapReduce becoming obsolete or is Spark replacing it?

 ## ABSTRACT

-<style>body {text-align: justify}</style> In the world of advancements in every field and every study, the section of Big Data and its frameworks are also evolving based on the requirements of the users and to make sure that they are maintained to be user friendly.
+In the world of advancements in every field and every study, the section of Big Data and its frameworks are also evolving based on the requirements of the users and to make sure that they are maintained to be user friendly.
 Choosing the right one from the multiple frameworks available is always a crucial decision that needs to be made by the user.
 We are going to compare two big frameworks in big data, that are MapReduce and Apache Spark.
 We will evaluate the major features of each cluster computing framework based on similar situations and understand the reasons why one of these is being replaced by the other one.
-Further in this paper we will look at the architecture of the frameworks, their advantages, disadvantages, and application in the real time world of big data and analyze the importance of both programming languages.
+Further in this paper we will look at the architecture of the frameworks, their advantages, disadvantages, and application in the real-time world of big data and analyze the importance of both programming languages.
 In addition, the word MapReduce being obsolete will also be answered based on various short-term and long-term scenarios and transitions.
 <br />
 <br />